nearform/mira/docs/working-with-mira/README.md

 Mira from GitHub or NPM just delete your `node_modules` folder and re-run `npm install` in your application directory.

+Each time you make local changes to Mira, you will need to run `npm run build` within the `mira` package.
+Likewise, in your application: if you change your `package.json`, add or remove a dependency you will impact Mira and will need to re-run `npm install` and `node scripts/link [APPLICATION_PATH]`.
+This is because Mira symlinks itself into the application `node_modules` folder and running an `npm install` in the application will wipe modules that it thinks are not relevant, i.e. it will delete Mira's dependencies from its `node_modules`.
+This caveat may be later automated but is important to note at this time.

 ### Implementation Details

 The reason Mira uses the `link` script found under `scripts/link.js` is because